Power Couple? AI Growth and Renewable Energy Investment: Policy Choice: Renewable Capacity

 \subsection{Market-Led Scaling: The Adaptation Trap}

-We begin with market-led scaling, $\lambda\ge 1+\alpha$, where willingness-to-pay rises at least as fast as energy requirements as capability increases.
-In this regime, the developer is drawn to frontier capability once scaling is feasible: the private return to higher $x$ remains large, so the developer is willing to tolerate fossil-based marginal electricity rather than forgo the frontier.
-As a result, clean capacity plays an enabling role.
-By relaxing the clean-energy constraint, it can move the equilibrium from inactivity or tight constraint to frontier scaling, even when full decarbonization is not achieved.
+We begin with market-led scaling, $\lambda\ge 1+\alpha$, in which willingness-to-pay rises at least as fast as energy requirements as capability increases.
+As \cref{lem:1} illustrates, in this regime, clean capacity plays an enabling role and can move capability choice to frontier scaling even when full decarbonization is not achieved.
+We show that such a decoupling between frontier capability and full decarbonization can arise under the optimal renewable investment decision.

 \begin{proposition} In the market-led scaling scenario where $\lambda\geq 1+\alpha$, under the optimal renewable energy investment decision $y^*$, \begin{enumerate} \item[(i)] if either (a) $\theta\leq \max\{\frac{1+\alpha}{\lambda }\cdot c_fk, c_rk\}$, or (b) $V'(k)\leq \eta (c_f-c_r)+(1-b) e_f \xi$, then $E(x^*(y^*),y^*)=0$ holds $\forall d_0\geq 0$; \item[(ii)] otherwise, there exists a threshold $\bar{d}_m$ such that $E(x^*(y^*),y^*)>0$ if and only if $d_0\geq \bar{d}_m$.
 Furthermore, $y^*$ remains unchanged $\forall d_0\geq \bar{d}_m$. \end{enumerate} \end{proposition}